AgriConnect/Karaka/README.rst

 TelegramBot
 ===========
-In your telegram , we need create telegrambot to get Token in alarmbot projects.
+In your Telegram , we need create TelegramBot to get token in AlarmBot projects.
 Search `BotFather` in search telegram and start. `/help` instruct to create bot and get Token.